alanjones2/streamlit-chart-varieties/article.md

 ### The data

-The dataset we will use is a simple three-column table.
+The dataset is a simple three-column table.
 It tracks the closing prices of two cryptocurrencies over a 12-month period.
 It is not important for the exercise but the currencies are Ethereum and Bitcoin and the period is the previous 12 months from the time of writing.
 (The data are a matter of public record and are available from several sources.
 I retrieved them from [Yahoo Finance]([Crypto Real Time Prices &amp; Latest News - Yahoo Finance](https://finance.yahoo.com/crypto/)).)

 Below is a screenshot of the data that we will use.